rebelsky/csc207c/_mps/blockchains.md

 ```
 [ ] All (or most) repeated code has been factored out into individual methods.
 [ ] All or most variable names are appropriate.
-[ ] Avoids recreating structures, such as the `MessageDigest` and some
+[ ] Avoids recreating structures---such as the `MessageDigest`, the
+    various `ByteBuffer` objects, and other individual arrays---that
-    individual arrays, that need not be recreated.
+    need not be recreated.
 ```

 ## Questions and answers